 Some of the pages will have tabbed boxes to separate different types of sources.
 For example, the Finding Print Sources page's Books box has tabs for books on ancient Egyptian art, Mesopotamian art, Greek art, etc. You can click on the tabs to view these lists.

-The pages for Assignment 2 will be available after Assignment 1's due date has passed.
+The pages for Paper 2 will be available after Assignment 1's due date has passed.

 The practice visual literacy survey can be found here: Survey